jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
 A side panel replaces a CPU tray and often mounts connectors or fans.
-A blank side panel can be used if necessary.
+A blank side panel may also be used.

 [:material-git: Side Panel][git_side_panel]{ .md-button }